10darts/documentation/faq/gcm.rst

 Google Cloud Messaging
 ======================

-For the SDK to work properly a GCM / FCM configuration should be created.
+You need to create a GCM / FCM configuration for the SDK to work properly.
+Here’s how to do it:

 -  Go to your Firebase console and create a new project: